krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 If you visit [localhost:3000/posts](http://localhost:3000/posts) now, you'll see an error saying "No route matches `[GET] "/posts"`".
 This implies we sent a GET request to "/posts", but Rails wasn't sure what we were trying to do.
 Let's help it.

-Find your `config/routes.rb` and add this code:
+Find your `config/routes.rb` and add the `get` line to it so it looks something like this:

     LighthouseForum::Application.routes.draw do